panyam/goutils/README.md

 ### Reader

-A basic go-routine wrapper over a "reader" function.
-The idea is that the callback will continuously call a reader method (eg reading json messages from a network stream) and passes onto a channel.
+A basic goroutine wrapper over a "reader" function that continuosly calls the reader function and sends read results into a channel.

 ### Writer

-Just like the reader but for serializing writes onto a writer callback method.
+Just like the reader but for serializing writes using a writer callback method.

+### Mapper

+A goroutine reads from an input channel, transforms (and/or filters) it and writes the result to an output channel.

+### Reducer

+A goroutine collects and reduces N values from an input channel, transforms it and writes the result to an output channel.

 ### Pipe

-A go-routine that connects a reader and a writer channel.
+A goroutine that connects a reader and a writer channel - a Mapper with the identity transform.

 ### Fan-In

-Implementation of the fan-in pattern where multiple receiver channels can be selected to feed into a target channel.
+Implementation of the fan-in pattern where multiple receiver channels can be fed into a target channel.

 ### Fan-Out